 Panola County is rich in tradition and history of the Civil War.
 During the early part of 1861, The Weekly Panola Star reported that people were only lukewarm on the subject of war but were unanimously in favor of the Confederacy and seccession.

-Batesville was named for, Mr. Jim Bates, a conductor on the Mississippi and Tennessee Railroad and a prominent Methodist minister in the county.
-(Old newspaper articles mention "Brother Jim Bates" preaching 'eloquently' at a hanging.)
+Batesville was named for Rev. Jim Bates, a conductor on the Mississippi and Tennessee Railroad and a prominent Methodist minister in the county.
 The town of Batesville received its charter in 1866.

 The Illinois Central Railroad brought out the old MT line and extended the tracks to New Orleans.
 Shortly after this move, the town of Old Panola began to make a mass movement to Batesville.
 Leading families of Old Panola moved houses, business establishments, and churches to the new center of business and social life.
 The process of moving was extended by a few old families who chose to remain in Old Panola, but as the buildings deteriorated and some burned, they rebuilt in Batesville.
 In a few short years, the once booming river port had vanished except for the ruins of the buildings.
 One of the foundations is said to have been a brick two-story jail, the only one in this part of the country at that time, and the pride of the people of Panola County.